zricethezav/sample-api/README.md

 ### Fetch
-The `/fetch` call retrieves all produce entries in the database
+The `GET` call retrieves all produce entries in the database
 * **URL**

-    /fetch
+    /produce

 * **Method**